Analysis of non-diffusive avalanche transport of energetic particles: 1D reduced model for AE driven turbulence

-We conclude this section by introducing a second case, derived from the ITER 15MA baseline scenario, in which the stable part of the spectrum is artificially removed.
-This allows a comparison with the realistic ITER scenario.
-All the modes are now linearly unstable and simultaneously excited resulting in the evolution outlined in \figref{fig_4}---A, where the domino effect is negligible.
+We conclude this section by introducing a second case that serves as a comparative study, derived from the ITER 15MA baseline scenario, in which the stable part of the spectrum is made artificially unstable.
+Specifically, we assume \textit{ad hoc} reduced damping values but maintaining equal drives: since the effective growth rates are $\gamma_j=\gamma_{Dj}-\gamma_{dj}$, in this case all modes result linearly unstable, also the LnB.
+This allows a comparison with the realistic ITER scenario, in fact all modes are now simultaneously excited resulting in the evolution outlined in \figref{fig_4}---A, where the domino effect is negligible.
 We stress how the mode saturation levels, by virtue of the growth rate profile, are almost identical to the previous scenario.
-The evolution of the distribution function gradient is shown in \figref{fig_4}---B. The shifting peak which was related to the avalanche dynamics in the ITER scenario is consistently localized around $s=0.64$ and EP profiles at different times result qualitatively comparable with the well know flattening obtained using QL theory.
+The evolution of the distribution function gradient is shown in \figref{fig_4}---B: the shifting peak which was related to the avalanche dynamics in the ITER scenario is now consistently localized around $s=0.64$.